 With the TFS integration enabled, you can perform basic TFS operations from inside IntelliJ IDEA.

-IntelliJ IDEA supports TFS up to version TFS 11 (also known as TFS 2012).
+IntelliJ IDEA supports TFS up to TFS 2015.

 - The TFS integration does not require a standalone TFS client.
 All you need is an account in your Team Foundation Server.

-- The TFS integration is enabled for the entire project root or a specific directory.
+- Make sure that TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.

-- When the TFS integration with IntelliJ IDEA is enabled, the TFS item appears on the VCS menu, and on the context menus of the Editor and Project views.
+- When TFS integration with IntelliJ IDEA is enabled, the Editor and Project views. item appears on the menu, and on the context menus of the

 - The files in the folders under the TFS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.

-- When using the TFS integration, it is helpful to open the Version Control tool window.
+- When using TFS integration, it is helpful to open the Version Control tool window.

 - Information messages concerning the results of executing generated TFS commands.